SanskariWolf/CTF-Writeups/DawgCTF 2025/Reversing/01 Suspicious Script/Solution/Solution.md

 # DawgCTF - Suspicious Script (Reversing)

-This challenge provided a PowerShell script file, `homeworkHelper.ps1`, which was heavily obfuscated.
-The goal was to deobfuscate it and find the flag.

 ## Initial Analysis

 Running `strings` on the file revealed a large Base64 encoded string and a final execution command: